This project is evolved from AddressBook-Level3.

 Feature Flaw in Current Implementation

-and other special characters that might appear in a person's legal name.
+Currently, names do not accept . and / and other special characters that might appear in a person's legal name.

 Proposed Enhancement